ShreyasSkandanS/nvidia_tx_utils/pages/ros_install.md

 ```

 **Note:**
+* Before you **catkin_build** make sure there's no possibility of this workspacing Extending your primary ROS installation, i.e Kinetic or your workspace.
 * You will probably see two build errors because of inappropriately set compile flags.
 They will try to compile without C++11 and fail.
 * You can manually go to these CMakeLists.txt files and add "std=c++11" to the compile options and build again.
 * Candidate trouble makers : src/ros_comm/rosbag & src/ros_comm/rosbag_storage